Mike Rush: Education

 Rush holds a JD from Southern New England School of Law as well as a Master of Arts degree with distinction in United States History and a Bachelor of Arts degree with a double major in history and political science from Providence College.
 He is also a member of Phi Alpha Theta, the International Honor Society for Historians.

 Rush was the president of his high school class at Catholic Memorial High School and college class at Providence.
 He also attained the rank of Eagle Scout in the Boy Scouts of America.

 Career as a legislator

 In the 2009–2010 Legislative session, House Speaker Robert DeLeo appointed Rush to serve on the House Committee on Ways and Means, the Joint Committee on Natural Resources and the Environment, and the Joint Committee on Labor and Workforce Development.
 Previously, he had served on the Joint Committees of Judiciary, Revenue, Public Service, Public Safety and Homeland Security.

-Rush also served as the House Historian, having been appointed to the position by former Speaker Thomas Finneran.
+Rush also served as the House Historian, having been appointed to the position by former Speaker Thomas Finneran, as well as the Senate Majority Whip, a position he currently holds.